ramadhanabelio/sipekat/README.md

 ##

-### Web Application for Storing Certificates at PLN Nusantara Power
+### SiPEKAT, Web Application for Storing Certificates at PLN Nusantara Power

 </div>

 ## 📙 Description

-SiPEKAT is a website that can diagnose diseases in acacia plants through input symptoms and provide treatment so that your plants are healthy and of good quality.
+SiPEKAT is a web-based application designed to facilitate data collection and management of certificate archives issued by PT.
+PLN Nusantara Power Pekanbaru.
+The application provides a secure and structured digital platform for quickly storing, searching and accessing certificate archives, replacing less efficient manual methods.
+With SiPEKAT, each certificate can be recorded and organized in detail, allowing users to track certificate history and manage information more transparently and securely.
+This application supports the efficiency and accuracy of data collection, making the audit and reporting process easier at PT.
+PLN Nusantara Power Pekanbaru.

 ![SiPEKAT Thumbnail](static/img/Thumbnail.png)